 Terms and Conditions

-- A full refund or full event credit transfer can be selected twelve weeks or earlier prior to the event.
+- An 80% refund or full event credit transfer can be selected twelve weeks or earlier prior to the event.

 - A 50% refund or full event credit transfer can be selected between twelve weeks and six weeks prior to the event.